University Master's Degree in Fermented Beverages- 12th edition

 - Science and technology of sparkling wines : This specialisation trains future professionals in oenology or viticulture who wish to specialise in the production of sparkling wine, a sector that is widely represented in Catalonia.

 - Science and technology of beer: This specialisation trains professionals from different fields (biotechnologists, winemakers, engineers, etc.) in the process of brewing different types of beer on an industrial and artisanal scale.

-There is also the option of doing the master without choosing a particularly specialty, a more generic profile.
-The degree, then, is broad in scope with both research and professional objectives.
+There is also the option of doing the master without choosing a particularly specialisations, but rather a more generic profile.
+This way the degree, then, is broad in scope with both research and professional objectives.